-23 Vitamin B1 Foods You Should Include in Your Diet
+23 Vitamin B1 Foods You Should Include in Your Diet in 2022

 In this article, we will provide you with a list of vitamin B1 foods and elaborate on the benefits of the vitamin.
 Vitamin B1, also known as thiamine, belongs to the group of B vitamins.
 Since it is the first B vitamin that was discovered, the number 1 was assigned to it.
 The last vitamin in this group is B12, although the vitamin B complex includes only eight vitamins.

 Thiamine is a water-soluble vitamin responsible for energy metabolism—enabling your body to transform food into energy.
 Another vital vitamin B1 function is the support of the nervous system.
 Like other water-soluble vitamins, it is stored in small quantities, so you should manage its intake through diet.